nym-veach/nym-veach.github.io/index.md

 I graduated summa cum laude with a B.S. in Natural Resources Management with an emphasis in physical/earth resources science.

 #### About Me
 I've always had a deep curiosity and appreciation for the natural world.
 Growing up in rural North Dakota, I spent a lot of time outdoors.
-Outside of my professional work, I love spending time with my three cats, enjoying a good cup of tea, writing creatively, and traveling.
+Outside of my professional work, I love spending time with my three cats, a good cup of tea, creative writing, reading, hiking, meditation, and traveling.

 #### Interest Areas
 #### What I'm excited to learn